jelena-tica/TIGER/README.md

 * `TSD`: Target Site Duplication (TSD) length
 * `SourceSize`: Computationally assessed size of the predicted transduction

+If you are running TIGER on multiple samples of the same species, it would be recommended to contruct the pool of all calls and search your L1/MEI input callset for all of them, which will increase the sensitivity and improve the genotyping.

 Filtering low-confidence regions
 --------------------------------
-To make sure that TIGER produced high-confidence results, we strongly advise to filter against presence of segmental duplications and known reference mobile elements.
+To make sure that TIGER produced high-confidence results, it is strongly advised to filter against presence of segmental duplications and known reference mobile elements.
 Since TIGER depends on MEI caller, raw non-reference MEI calls were filtered against known reference mobile elements based on indication coming from the MEI caller (in this case TEA specific `oi=1` calls were considered as high-confidence since they do not overlap known